Johnny Paycheck: Career

+Many of Paycheck's songs during this period acted as exaggerated reflections of his outlaw lifestyle, as seen in titles like "Me and the I.R.S." and "D.O.A.
+(Drunk on Arrival)."
+However, his behavior continued to spiral.
+In 1981, he was again in prison with the stint causing him to miss out on recording the George Strait hit "Unwound", which was initially intended for Paycheck.
+He was sued for slander by a flight attendant after a mid-air altercation, saddled with a paternity suit, tax issues, and eventually dropped by Epic Records in 1982 after facing sexual assault charges that were later reduced.

-The most successful of his later singles, released during his appeal, was "Old Violin", which reached No. 21 on the country chart in 1986.
-His last album to chart was "Modern Times" in 1987.
-He continued to release albums, the last of which, Remembering, appeared in 2002.
+After leaving Epic, Paycheck signed with AMI and scored several minor hits between 1984 and 1986.
+The most successful of Paycheck's later singles, released during his appeal, was "Old Violin" for Mercury Records, which reached number 21 on the country chart in 1986.
+His last album to chart was Modern Times in 1987.
+He continued to release albums, the last of which, I'm a Survivor, appeared in 1996 and featured recordings of songs from the mid-1980s.
+The last release during his lifetime was Remembering, a compilation album in 2002.
 He continued to perform and tour until the late 1990s.

+After prison, Paycheck resumed touring with dates in Branson, Missouri, and recorded for Playback Records.
+In 1996, the Country Music Foundation issued a retrospective of his Little Darlin' years, which found renewed interest among younger classic-country fans.
+He also recorded a live album at Gilley's in 1999, released on Atlantic Records.
 Shortly before his retirement, in 1997, he was inducted into the Grand Ole Opry; in a rare exception to protocol, Opry general manager Bob Whittaker personally invited Paycheck to join instead of having another member do the invitation.

+In 1998, Paycheck was airlifted to a hospital in Albuquerque, New Mexico after a severe asthma attack.
+Around that time, he had signed with Lucky Dog Records, a Sony Music Nashville imprint, with Blake Chancey scheduled to produce a comeback album, but it was ultimately shelved due to Paycheck's deteriorating health.

 Record companies

-With his producer, Aubrey Mayhew, Paycheck co-owned his record company, Little Darlin' Records.
+With his producer, Aubrey Mayhew, Paycheck co-owned his Little Darlin' Records.
 Paycheck's recordings by Little Darlin' featured the pedal steel guitar work of Lloyd Green.
 By the end of the 1960s, Little Darlin' Records folded.
 Mayhew and Paycheck soon created Certron Records, a newly formed recording company owned by Certron (a manufacturer of audio and video tape).
 The label was able to sign Bobby Helms, Ronnie Dove, Clint Eastwood, Pozo-Seco Singers (as Pozo Seco), and Paycheck.
 After the move to Certron, the label was unable to make a profit and closed by 1972.
 In the late 1990s, after decades ignored, Little Darlin' recordings received recognition by country music historians for their distinctive and sharp-edged sound, considered unique in their time—Paycheck's in particular.